 The Dark Secret at the Heart of AI

-The most advanced algorithms of artificial neural networks are beyond the realm of human understanding.
+At its core, the darkest secret of artificial intelligence is that the most advanced algorithms of artificial neural networks are beyond the realm of human understanding.

 Nvidia, famous as a chipmaker, released an experimental vehicle onto the streets of Monmouth County in New Jersey.
 The experimental car looked the same as the autonomous cars of Tesla, Google, and General Motors, but was different because of the use of sophisticated artificial intelligence.
 While the typical autonomous vehicle followed the instructions provided by the programmer or engineer, the Nvidia car relied solely on an algorithm that it learned itself by watching how humans drive a car.